-Ladder: If you dream of climbing up a ladder, success is on its way, if you’re climbing down the ladder prepare for some disappointment.
+Ladder: If you dream of climbing up a ladder, success is on its way; if you’re climbing down the ladder, prepare for disappointment.

 Nudity: A very common dream symbol; if you dream of being nude in public it may be that you are wearing your heart on your sleeve too much, or being too open or frank with other people.

 Pig: Pigs in dreams are a lucky omen.
-You could be on the brink of a major success.
+You could be on the brink of significant success.

 Rainbow: Dreaming of a rainbow is incredibly lucky.
 Good news and happiness is on the way.

 Ring: Dreaming of a ring is an indicator of an upcoming engagement or marriage

 School: Dreaming that you are in a school indicates that you need to acquire more knowledge about something.